 Essentially, there are four different types of air filters you will want to know about: fiberglass, poly, pleat, and media

 Fiberglass Style – Fiberglass filters have the lowest shelf life out of any other air filter.
 They are made from woven fiberglass and are usually only big enough to catch large dust particles, bugs, and other larger particles such as lint.
 Since it is so thin, it is much easier for it to tear than others and thus they are the cheapest.

-Poly Filter – Poly filters are a type of fiberglass filters.
-They are woven in a special design that reinforces itself and makes it much more durable than simple fiberglass weavings.
-Because of this it is much better at catching MORE dust than the fiberglass but is victim to a similar shelf life.
+Poly Filter – Poly filters are a type of fiberglass filter.
+They are woven in a special design that reinforces themselves and makes them much more durable than simple fiberglass weavings.
+Because of this it is much better at catching MORE dust than fiberglass but is victim to similar shelf life.

 MERV Rating – The MERV rating is the minimum efficiency reporting value.
 The scale goes from 1-20, but 8-13 tend to be the standard for most pleat air filters.